ditrit/badaas/docs/badaas-orm/quickstart.rst

 :ref:`generate the conditions <badaas-orm/concepts:conditions generation>` is created.

 In main.go a main function is created with the configuration required to use the badaas-orm.
-First, we need to create a :ref:`gormDB <badaas-orm/concepts:gormDB>` that allows connection with the database:
+First, we need to create a :ref:`gorm.DB <badaas-orm/concepts:GormDB>` that allows connection with the database:

 .. code-block:: go

-    gormDB, err := NewGormDBConnection()
+    gormDB, err := NewDBConnection()

 After that, we have to call the :ref:`AutoMigrate <badaas-orm/concepts:auto migration>` method of the gormDB with the models you want to be persisted::